Skip to contents

 Background

-• identify relevant unlabeled and labeled source_mat_id values for the comparison
+• identify relevant unlabeled and labeled source_mat_id values for a specific comparison

-• score specific features are considered “present” in a source by using fraction count thresholds
+• score features considered as “present” in a source by using fraction count thresholds

 Each step is detailed in the following sections.

 The first step in filtering is to identify the relevant source_mat_id values for a specific comparison.
 The run_feature_filter() arguments most important for this step are unlabeled_source_mat_ids and labeled_source_mat_ids.
-These are lists of source_mat_id values that are used to filter the features.
-These can be explicitly stated (e.g. unlabeled_source_mat_ids = c("source1", "source2")), or they can be identified by using some key terms that will identify all sources satisfying that criteria (e.g. unlabeled_source_mat_ids = "12C" or labeled_source_mat_ids = "labeled").
+These are vectors of source_mat_id values that are used to filter the features.
+These can be explicitly stated (e.g. unlabeled_source_mat_ids = c("source1", "source2")), or they can be identified by using some key terms that will identify all sources satisfying that criteria (e.g. get_all_by_isotope(qsip_object, "12C") or get_all_by_isotope(qsip_object, "unlabeled")).

-The group argument is optional and provides a place for a description of that particular comparison (e.g. group = "7 day drought treatment").
+The group argument is optional (but recommended) and provides a place for a description of that particular comparison (e.g. group = "7 day drought treatment").

-Simplistically, a feature is considered present in a sample if there are counts for it.
-Features present in only a few samples, however, can lead to inaccurate estimates of thei weighted average density (WAD) and should therefore be removed.
-For example, if a source has 20 sequenced samples (fractions), each with their own read depths, a feature appearing in only one sample may be because that sample happened to have the deepest sequencing.
-Therefore, it wouldn’t be expected to be an accurate representation of the true density values.
-Therefore, a feature should be present in at least a few samples (let’s say 3) to have a more trustworthy WAD value.
+Simplistically, a feature is considered present in a fraction/sample if there are counts for it.
+Features present in only a few fractions, however, can lead to inaccurate estimates of the weighted average density (WAD) and should therefore be removed.
+For example, if a source has 20 sequenced fractions (samples), each with their own read depths, a feature appearing in only one sample may be because that sample happened to have the deepest sequencing.
+Therefore, it wouldn’t be expected to be an accurate representation of the true WAD values.
+Accordingly, a feature should be present in at least a few fractions (let’s say 3) to have a more trustworthy WAD value.

 The minimum fraction count can be defined differently for the unlabeled and labeled samples using the min_unlabeled_fractions and min_labeled_fractions arguments, respectively.
-The function uses these values to define a feature is present in a source if it is found in at least that many samples (fractions).
+The function uses these values to define a feature as “present” in a source if it is found in at least that many samples (fractions).

 restrictive <- run_feature_filter(example_qsip_object,